Financing a Dental Practice Acquisition

 Several critical factors should be evaluated when researching dental practice loan options to determine the optimal financing path for your acquisition.
 Weigh pros and cons of terms, rates, flexibility, fees, and other variables to make an informed decision on the best type of financing for your needs.

 The loan amount must cover the purchase price, equipment, working capital, and other transaction costs.
-Right-size the loan amount to minimize financed capital while still funding the full purchase smoothly.
+Get the right loan amount to minimize financed capital while still funding the full purchase smoothly.
 Ensure the amount adequately funds the practice acquisition without excess unused capital.

 Practice loan interest rates determine the relative cost of different loan programs.
 Lower rates save substantially on interest expense over the loan term.
 Prioritize low interest rates from the start to minimize interest costs and maximize profitability.